 Mathematics

-Mathematics is a language and logic made up by human without a complete set of axioms, but at the same time, a perfect explanation for and description of natural process (much more logical and correct than human language).
-Numbers define, weigh, measure, express, shape and form reality.
-Every number corresponds to a geofractal shape.
-The science of mathematics was developed by masonic elite families as part of the Scientific Revolution (the Science Church) to rebuild the technological civilization of Atlantis. | ![]() |
+Mathematics is the study of the torus, the point of equilibrium (scales of Ma'at) in the circle, through a language of symbols and system of logic built on rational (Ra) reasoning.
+Numbers define, weigh, measure, express, shape and form reality and correspond to geofractal shapes.
+It is a an explanation for and description of natural process (much more logical and correct than human language, designed as a spell).
+The science of mathematics was developed and kept secret by masonic elite families as part of the Scientific Revolution (the Science Church) to rebuild the technological civilization of Atlantis. |

 - topology (fi Moebius strip).